CommonAccord/Cmacc-Source/Doc/F/Demo/Agt_5Languages.md

-Note=Click on "Document" (above) to see four versions of an agreement Frame - with 2 or 4 parties, in English, French and Google-translated Dutch and German.
+Note=Click on "Document" (above) to see four versions of an agreement Frame - with 2 or 4 parties, in English, French, Polish and Google-translated Dutch and German.
 Have a laugh.

 Note=Here are the parties: